Making a Box Kite

 The instructions on how to make a box kite might look quite long, but each step is simple to do.
 Just quickly work your way through from top to bottom, skimming over any detail that you don't need.

-The Dowel Box (moderate wind version) is a 1.2 meter (4 feet) long design which is very similar to the traditional box.
-This design flies best in moderate winds, but will also stay in the air in wind strengths below and slightly above this range.
+The Dowel Box (moderate-wind version) is a 1.2 meter (4 feet) long design that is very similar to the traditional box.
+This design flies best in moderate winds but will also stay in the air in wind strengths below and slightly above this range.

 Also, it's handy to set up in a spot that is sheltered from the wind.
 Of course, if you have room, you can always leave this box ready to fly.